google/proto-lens/proto-lens-tutorial/person/README.md

     main:             Main.hs
 ```

 Alright!
-Let us test this puppy out!
+We are going to test this puppy out!
 We will make a `Main.hs` in our main project so we can create and print some stuff out!

 ``` haskell
 {-# LANGUAGE OverloadedStrings #-}